holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 ### Provider (farmer)

-3. Add the pact provider dependency by running `quarkus extension add quarkus-pact-provider` (or by restoring `farmer/pom.xml` from history).
+3. Add the pact provider dependency by running `quarkus extension add pact-provider` (or by restoring `farmer/pom.xml` from history).
 4. Open `WoolResource`
 5. Type shift-cmd-T and create a new test.
 Name it `WoolResourceContractTest`.
 6. Type template-enter to insert the live template.